imorente/accessible_spa_examples/README.md

 In Ember 2, Ember 1.x views were scrapped in favor of using more generic components.
 Ember has the concept of a Run Loop with a sequence of queues that we can subscribe to.

 This Ember app uses a router file (`app/router.js`) to define and map each route.
 Route-specific actions are defined in a route file named for that particular route (e.g. `app/routes/about.js`).
-While Ember will automatically render a file with the same name as its route, Ember.Route provides an explicit `renderTemplate()` method in which we can specifiy the template file and subscribe to the `afterRender` queue in the Ember Run Loop.
+While Ember will automatically render a file with the same name as its route, Ember.Route provides an explicit `renderTemplate()` method in which we can specify the template file and subscribe to the `afterRender` event queue in the Ember Run Loop.

 ```
 //from routes/about.js